 We’ve heard from many of you that you’d like to be able to filter your code search results by file path.
 With this update we’ve included a path filter in the left pane enabling you to scope search results for both TFVC and Git projects to a specified folder.
 Code Search also remembers the user’s last settings such as the project, repository, and path searched, and automatically applies these in subsequent queries.

 That’s it for Sprint 92.
-Please reach out on Twitter (@aaronbjork) if you have questions.
-If you have ideas on things you’d like to see us prioritize, head over to UserVoice to add your idea or vote for an existing one.
+Please reach out on Twitter.
+If you have ideas on things you’d like to see us prioritize, head over to Azure DevOps Developer Community to add your idea or vote for an existing one.